 NB: This article has been taken and adapted from ‘Human-animal interaction - the place of the companion animal in society’ by Andi Godfrey in The Complete Textbook of Veterinary Nursing Edited by Victoria Aspinall.
 Published by Butterworth Heinemann Elsevier (2006).
 This book is much more than a comprehensive book for veterinary nurses it contains valuable and interesting information for all pet owners.

 Copyright © The London Dog Forum Ltd 2013.
-Web design by 7Soft.co.uk.
+Web Design by 7Soft/WSI Yorkshire.